ruskcoder/InvisAI/README.md

-# InvisAI: AI your screen, *secretly*
+# InvisAI: AI your screen
 > [!CAUTION]
-> Disclaimer: The creator is not responsible for any consequences or actions taken by users, including if you are caught using this tool.
+> Disclaimer: The creator is not responsible for any consequences or actions taken by users.

-> I do not condone cheating, and this app was made for educational purposes only.
+## Built as a free and open source version of Cluely AI.
 A Windows application for *secretly* plugging anything into AI.
 The app is **hidden from all screen capture** using Windows APIs.
 This app also is **invisible to focus change detectors**!

 ### NO API KEYS REQUIRED!
-**Built as an alternative and a jab at Cluely, a closed-source software that makes people pay!!**

-## Evade Proctorio with *style*
-All the features in this app make it perfect to be undetectable to Proctorio!

 ## Features
 - 🔒 **Screen Capture Protection** - Hidden from screen capture software